-Artists used high-concept recycling to reinvent the 250-acre site of the abandoned Pittsburg Plate Glass factory, about an hour from Columbus.
+Artists used high-concept recycling to reinvent the 250-acre site of the abandoned Pittsburgh Plate Glass factory, about an hour from Columbus.
 Salvaged steel makes up a cherry red, Hydra-like sculpture.
 Frosty blue crushed glass “flows” down a man-made grassy platform.
 And the redbrick wall ruins from the circa-1902 plant are so strangely beautiful, people have gotten married there.

 Don’t Miss The park’s centerpiece, the Rastin Observation Tower, is the tallest structure in Knox County at 280 feet (airplane pilots use it as a navigational feature).

 Nathan Manilow Sculpture Park, University Park, Illinois (govst.edu)

 Nathan Manilow Sculpture Park.
 Photo courtesy of Nathan Manilow Sculpture Park.

 A 30-foot-tall Paul Bunyan slumps in the middle of a field, his fiberglass-and-steel frame reflecting exhaustion.
 Or perhaps dejection?
 After all, Illinois’ “museum-in-the-prairie” contains little forest for the lumberman to chop.
 Instead, Paul and 28 other large-scale sculptures sit scattered across more than 100 acres of tallgrass at Governors State University.
 See a piece made from a railroad tank car, a concrete-and-steel flying saucer, and more.

 Don’t Miss Bruce Nauman mimics farm sheds in House Divided, featuring an interior that’s split diagonally, at Nathan Manilow Sculpture Park.

 John and Mary Pappajohn Sculpture Park, Des Moines (desmoinesartcenter.org)